E-commerce Platform

 Project: New Features Integration & Redesign

-*Disclaimer: For the purposes of this case study I changed the design system, but kept the flow, relaying on the user research study.
+*Disclaimer: For this case study, I changed the design system, but kept the flow, relying on the user research study.

-Also, I created multiple flows and added features that were considered, and proposed but not implemented at the time it was designed.
-Also, to avoid the longevity of the case study I will focus on the app flow.
+Also, I created multiple flows and added features that were considered, proposed, but not implemented at the time it was designed.
+Also, to avoid the longevity of the case study, I will focus on the app flow.

 The Design Brief